-Traditional spectrometers work in the visible spectral range, with infrared light or possibly with ultraviolet light.
-However, there are also spectrometers for operation in extreme spectral regions such as the extreme ultraviolet (EUV) or even the X-ray region, with wavelengths of only a few nanometers.
+Some devices work with short wavelengths, i.e., in the extreme ultraviolet (EUV) or even the X-ray region, with wavelengths of only a few nanometers.
 Such devices may be based on diffraction gratings with very small line spacings, or in the X-ray region even on single crystals, exploiting the periodicity on the atomic scale.
 As photodetectors, one may use special X-ray CCD cameras or multichannel plate (MCP) detectors (→ photomultipliers).

-See also: optical spectrum, diffraction gratings, Fabry–Pérot interferometers, wavemeters, chromatic dispersion, spectral interferometry, self-heterodyne linewidth measurement
+See also: spectrographs, spectrophotometers, mid-infrared spectrometers, optical spectrum, diffraction gratings, Fabry–Pérot interferometers, Fourier transform spectroscopy, wavemeters, chromatic dispersion, spectral phase interferometry, self-heterodyne linewidth measurement, hyperspectral imaging